Meet the Officers

 Firearms, Chemical Munitions and OC Spray, Active Shooter, Less Lethal Weapons, Patrol Rifle, and Police K-9 Instructor.

-Sgt.
-Jett reached the rank of Corporal and during his career was awarded the Maryland Governors citation, seven Sheriff’s Office Unit citations, five Sheriff citations, 100 Club Honor, and West County Deputy of the Year.
+Chief Jett reached the rank of Corporal during his time with the Sheriff's Office and was awarded the Maryland Governors citation, seven Sheriff’s Office Unit citations, five Sheriff citations, 100 Club Honor, and West County Deputy of the Year.

-Sgt.
-Jett began his career with the Crofton Police Department in 2019, and has since been promoted to Corporal then Sergeant.
+Chief Jett began his career with the Crofton Police Department in 2019 and has since been promoted to Corporal, then Sergeant, and now Chief.
 He was awarded Police Officer of the Year in 2022.
 He has expanded his administrative skills with First Line Supervisors and Police Administration continuing education programs.
-Sgt.
-Jett has spent most of his life living in and around the Crofton community and considers it an honor to work in a place he has always called home.
+Chief Jett has spent most of his life living in and around the Crofton community and considers it an honor to work in a place he has always called home.

 After the military John joined the Laurel Police Department where he received numerous awards; Life Saving Award, Chief’s Award, Officer of the Year Award, Gold Medal of Valor, Maryland State Medal of Valor and Honorable Mention in Parades Magazine for being one of the top 10 Law Enforcement Officers in the Country to name a few.
 After retiring, John joined the Anne Arundel County Sheriff’s Office where he continued earning awards and accolades; Anne Arundel Co Chamber of Commerce Two-Times Deputy of the Year, Sheriff’s Citations and Service Award, again to name a few.